-This martensitic stainless steel is one of the hardest stainless grades when fully hardened and stress relieved.
-This hardness, coupled with permanent carbides in the structure, makes this high carbon alloy exceptionally resistant to abrasive wear.
-Chromium content provides good corrosion resistance.
+440C is a martensitic stainless steel alloy and is one of the hardest stainless grades when fully hardened and stress relieved.
+This hardness, coupled with permanent carbides in the structure, makes this high-carbon alloy exceptionally resistant to abrasive wear.
+The chromium content provides good corrosion resistance.
 Before welding, it should be preheated and stress-relieved immediately after welding.
 It is machinable in the annealed condition and is magnetic.
 This 440C alloy has higher levels of carbon compared to 440A and 440B.

 Valve components, pump parts, shaft sleeves, and bearings.

 Cast UNS: J91639

 * AMS specifying investment casting.

 Typical Chemical Composition (% by wt.)